bryson-palmer/RIDDLES-IN-THE-DARK/notes.md

 When I answer a riddle

-* When the user clicks one of mu answer buttons
+* When the user clicks one of my answer buttons increase correct answer

 When I answer a riddle incorrectly